meteor-svelte/tracker-example/README.md

 ## About

-This example demonstrates how to create reactive data loading containers for Svelte components using [svelte-tracker](https://github.com/meteor-svelte/svelte-tracker).
+This example demonstrates how to use reactive data sources in Svelte components.
-The Svelte component `/imports/client/Person.html` displays a name fetched from MongoDB and a state variable.
+The Svelte component `/client/Person.svelte` displays a name fetched from MongoDB and a state variable.
-Both of these values are set by the component's container, which is created in `/imports/client/PersonContainer.js`.